 The traditional River Tay opening day of the 15th of January is only a short burst of fishing tackle preparation away from being a reality.
-Personally I believe it's at least a couple of weeks too early to open the Tay as there's too many kelts and sometimes even unspawned salmon still in the river and a more sensible later opening date of the 1st or 15th of February would be better for these fish to be left alone until nature reclaims them naturally or delivers them safely back to the sea.
+Personally I believe it's at least a couple of weeks too early to open the Tay as there's still too many kelts and sometimes even late run un-spawned salmon still in the river and a more sensible later opening date of the 1st or 15th of February would be better and for these fish to be left alone until nature reclaims them naturally or delivers them safely back to the sea.

 Pomp & Salmon Fishing Ceremony

-I understand 'our' species has to take preference and the traditional mid January Tay salmon fishing season Kenmore opening day gains valuable river PR and used to generate fantastic sponsorship revenue for the Tay District Salmon Fishery Board which for one reason or another now gets diverted to another worthwhile cause.
-I'd previously heard that there is (or was) some meaningless lower Tay timeshare agreements that have to be honoured which scuppered the prior adjustment of this 'out of sync' river opening date the last time it was officially considered but really if there is or was such a worthless early Spring week agreement in existence it should have been bought back for the benefit of the river (or ignored as a minor issue).
-It's a shame we cannot show deserved respect for our successfully spawned salmon kelts by moving the Tay opening day back 2 or 3 weeks to early February which would assist with salmon conservation and still allow the 'ceremonial' day PR to continue.
+I understand our species has to take preference and the traditional mid January Tay salmon fishing season Kenmore opening day gains valuable river PR and used to generate fantastic sponsorship revenue for the Tay District Salmon Fishery Board which now gets diverted to another worthwhile cause.
+I'd previously heard that there is (or was) some lower Tay timeshare agreements that have to be honoured which scuppered the prior adjustment of this 'out of sync' river opening date the last time it was officially considered but really if there is or was such a worthless early Spring week agreement in existence it should have been bought back for the benefit of the river (or ignored as a minor issue).
+It's a shame we cannot show deserved respect for our successfully spawned salmon kelts by moving the Tay opening day back 2 or 3 weeks to early or mid February which would assist with salmon conservation and still allow the 'ceremonial' day PR to continue.

 River Tay Opening Day Boycott Party